mattmoor/wolfstation/README.md

 # Wolfstation

-This repo demonstrates a building a minimal image for using a [Wolfi](https://wolfi.dev/os)-based image and deploying it to [Google Cloud Workstations](https://cloud.google.com/workstations/).
+This repo demonstrates a building a minimal [Wolfi](https://wolfi.dev/os)-based image and deploying it to
+[Google Cloud Workstations](https://cloud.google.com/workstations/).

 ### Usage